buzzie71/MaskOfFutures/README.md

 Brick Dropping
 ===

-Whenever a Wither explodes when it spawns in, all players on the server will drop a brick at their feet with the lore: "<Player> dropped this on hearing a Wither".
+Whenever a Wither explodes when it spawns in, all players on the server will drop a brick at their feet with the lore: "-Player- dropped this on hearing a Wither".
 Players in Modmode will not drop this brick to prevent the sight of bricks falling out of the sky, but their presence will instead be logged to console in the hope that they will be reimbursed some time after they leave Modmode.
 The list of players who received a brick will also be logged to console for record keeping.

 ===
 Death Messages